 Coronavirus: 464 new cases reported in the Republic

-State will not pay for Covid-19 tests for people to ‘go away on a holiday’ – Minister
+State will not pay for Covid-19 tests for people to ‘go away on a holiday’, says Minister

-Speaking on Saturday, Minister of State Ossian Smyth admitted the requirement to pay for PCR tests would make international travel ‘costly’.
-Photograph: Tom Honan/The Irish Times
+The Department of Health said the daily cases figure may change due to future data validation.
+Photograph: Gareth Chaney/Collins

-A further 464 newly confirmed cases of Covid-19 have been reported in the State.
+A further 464 confirmed cases of Covid-19 have been reported in the State by the Department of Health.

+As of midnight on Friday, May 28th, there were 90 Covid-19 patients in hospital and of those, 35 were in ICU.

+The department said the daily cases figure may change due to future data validation.

 People who are not vaccinated who wish to travel on holidays abroad will have to pay for their own PCR Covid-19 tests privately, Minister for State Ossian Smyth has said.